dotnet/runtime/docs/project/library-servicing.md

 # How to service a library

-This document provides the steps necessary after modifying a library in a servicing branch (where "servicing branch" refers to any branch whose name begins with `release/`).
+This document provides the steps necessary after modifying a library in a servicing branch.

+Servicing branches represent shipped versions of .NET, and their name is in the format `release/X.0-staging`.
+Examples:

+- `release/7.0-staging`
+- `release/6.0-staging`

 ## Check if a package is generated